New moss pole system has been released here!

 This was intentionally modeled to fit the Lechuza Cube 14 which is home to most of my climbing plants.
 However, it will fit pots that are at least 13cm in diameter.

-The stackable moss pole is made of 4 parts:
+The stackable moss pole is made of the following components:

 ** Decided to separate the optional accessories of the climbing support system so that the original listing is not cluttered.